In 2013 I received a number of emails from consumers regarding the topic of loan servicing and service releases.

 Mortgage Loan Servicing is often performed for a fee by mortgage bankers after loans are sold to investors.

-The lender that you make your payments to is typically the loan servicerand they make money by earning a portion of the interest that you pay.
+loan servicer—and they make money by earning a portion of the interest that you

-These “Serving Rights” are sold in poolsso when your loan is being soldit is probably being sold along with hundreds of other loans.
+These “Serving Rights” are sold in pools—so when your loan is being sold—it is probably being sold along with hundreds of other loans.

 How Loan Servicing Works...